Coach Blast Knocks Egypt's Tourism Recovery

 The Islamist group Ansar Bayt al-Maqdis said it carried out the bombing and has told tourists to leave Egypt, threatening to attack any who are still in the country after Thursday.

-Georges Colson, chairman of French travel agency federation SNAV, said his organization was advising people to choose alternative destinations.
+Georges Colson, chairman of French travel agency federation SNAV, said his organisation was advising people to choose alternative destinations.

 "The winter season is dead, and indications for Easter are that people are not fighting to go to Egypt," he said.